meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--no-analytics`
 **Default value**: `false`

-If set to `true`, deactivates MeiliSearch's built-in analytics and telemetry.
+Deactivates MeiliSearch's built-in analytics and telemetry when set to `true`.

 By default, MeiliSearch collects the following data from all instances that do not explicitly opt-out: